bnidevs/pixel-planet/README.md

 4. Planet is first completely colored with the primary planet color
 5. Planet is then colored with a probabilistic breadth-first-search algorithm using probabilities from the input hash with a secondary color
 6. Planet is then randomly colored with a tertiary color (not hash-based)
+7. Decide if moon is included based on input hash
+8. Position and color moon based on input hash

 ### Notes
  - Image size is fixed at 1000 by 500